What is a Developing Country?

 Developing countries are the best place to live.
 They are the best place to understand new culture, get diverse experience of different aspects of life, different challenges to deal with and a new lesson learnt from every bit of the action.
 Following are the advantages of living in a developing country.

-7. Medical care: Due to large population in countries like China and India, the government strives to provide extra medical care through medical campaign and drives.
+Due to a large population in countries like China and India, the government strives to provide extra medical care through medical campaign and drives.
 As a result, you get extra care timely.
-This helps in detect any potential disease from the early stage.
+This helps in detecting any potential disease from the early stage.
 Hence, prevention is possible.

 Benefits of Working in a Developing Country: